SiyumTsega/Personal-Portfolio-React/README.md

 # Personal Portfolio Page

 ## Introduction
-This is the personal portfolio page of Siyum Tsega Balcha.
-The website is built using React.js, CSS, Motion Framer, and Swiper.js.
-It is deployed on a free Netlify account.
+This is a personal portfolio page website built using React.js, CSS, and Motion Framer, and Swiper.js for the animations.
+It is deployed on a free Netlify account at https://siyumtsega.netlify.app/.

 ## Technologies Used
 - React.js: A JavaScript library for building user interfaces.